igvteam/igv/README.md

   the igv.jar and its required runtime third-party dependencies as well as helper scripts for launching.

     * Launch IGV with `igv.sh` or `igv_hidpi.sh` on Linux, `igv.command` on Mac, and `igv.bat` on Windows.
-     These scripts can be edited to adjust JVM flags like maximum memory, etc.  See the instructions in readme.txt in that directory.

     * To run igvtools from the command line use the script `igvtools` on Linux and Mac, or igvtools.bat on Windows.
 See the instructions in igvtools_readme.txt in that directory.